-Patients living with mesothelioma face a lot of difficult decisions, including what treatment approaches to take.
-While traditional treatments, like surgery, chemotherapy, surgery, and important emerging treatments are necessary to help battle any type of cancer, more patients are also including alternative practitioners and strategies in their treatment plans.
+Patients living with mesothelioma face many difficult decisions, including what treatment approaches to take.
+For those battling cancer, traditional treatment are necessary.
+However, more patients are also incorporating alternative therapies into their treatment plans.

-There are many options for complementary and alternative medical practices, and most oncology teams will happily work with these practitioners to give patients the best overall care.
-Craniosacral therapy is one of these alternative practices that can be a great complement to the traditional treatment mesothelioma patients undergo.
-It may provide benefits like pain relief, increased mobility, faster recovery from surgery, and many others.
+There are many complementary and alternative options.
+Luckily, most oncology teams are willing to work work with these practitioners to give patients the best overall care.
+Craniosacral therapy is one alternative therapy that can be a complement to traditional mesothelioma treatment.
+Craniosacral therapy may provide benefits like pain relief, increased mobility, and faster recovery from surgery.

 What is Craniosacral Therapy?

-Craniosacral therapy, which is also sometimes called cranial therapy or cranial osteopathy, is a type of body work, massage therapy, and osteopathic manipulation.
-The practice involves gentle manipulation, much like massage, of bones and connective tissue.
-The main targets of this type of therapy are the skull and the sacrum, which is the bone at the base of the spine.
+Craniosacral therapy, sometimes called cranial therapy or cranial osteopathy, is a type of body work, massage therapy, and osteopathic manipulation.
+Therapists use gentle manipulation of bones and connective tissue, much like a massage therapist does.
+The main targets of craniosacral therapy are the skull and sacrum, the bone at the base of the spine.

-The philosophy behind craniosacral therapy is that the spine and brain, which make up the central nervous system, give off subtle rhythmic energies or pulses that are important for health and well-being.
-Practitioners claim to be able to sense and manipulate these pulses to help patients get relief from symptoms of certain conditions.
-These include chronic pain, neck pain, headaches, insomnia, asthma, scoliosis, irritable bowel syndrome, sinus infections, chronic fatigue syndrome, and many more.
+Craniosacral therapists believe the central nervous system emits subtle rhythmic energies or pulses that are important for health and well-being.
+Practitioners claim they can sense and manipulate these pulses to help patients find relief from chronic pain, neck pain, headaches, insomnia, asthma, scoliosis, irritable bowel syndrome, sinus infections, chronic fatigue syndrome, and more.

 Who Provides Craniosacral Therapy?

-Craniosacral therapy is an offshoot of osteopathy or osteopathic medicine, a branch of medicine that focuses on a holistic approach to treating patients and on the musculoskeletal system.
-Osteopathic doctors receive all the same training as medical doctors, are licensed physicians, and are able to treat patients and prescribe medications.
-Their education includes extra coursework and training in osteopathic manipulation, manipulation of the musculoskeletal system to relieve pain, improve mobility, and support the natural healing of the body.
+Craniosacral therapy is an offshoot of osteopathy or osteopathic medicine.
+Osteopathy is a holistic approach to treating patients that focuses on the musculoskeletal system.
+Osteopathic doctors receive the same training as medical doctors.
+They are licensed physicians that can treat patients and prescribe medications.
+However, their education also includes training in osteopathic manipulation.

-A doctor of osteopathy may also have training in craniosacral therapy and is a good choice for a practitioner for this kind of treatment.
-Craniosacral therapy is not limited to these professionals, though.
-Nurses, massage therapists, naturopathic physicians, and physical therapists are other health care professionals who may have been trained in it and who are able to help mesothelioma patients benefit from this type of therapy.
+A doctor of osteopathy may also have training in craniosacral therapy.
+Craniosacral therapy is not limited to osteopaths, however.
+Nurses, massage therapists, naturopathic physicians, and physical therapists may also be trained in craniosacral therapy.

 Benefits for Mesothelioma Patients

-Mesothelioma patients often suffer from a number of symptoms of the cancer and of the treatments that are fighting the cancer.
-While craniosacral therapy does not treat the cancer directly, it may help patients get relief from some of the symptoms and side effects of living with this illness.
-One of the most common symptoms of cancer and cancer treatments is pain, and pain relief is one of the most common uses for craniosacral therapy.
+Mesothelioma patients often suffer due to symptoms of their cancer as well as side effects of treatment.
+While craniosacral therapy does not treat cancer directly, it may help patients find relief from symptoms and side effects of living with this illness.
+One common symptoms of cancer is pain.
+Managing pain is one of the major uses of craniosacral therapy.

-Cancer patients who have undergone surgery, for instance, experience pain after the procedure and craniosacral therapy has been successfully used to reduce that pain.
-The results have been difficult to quantify through research, but many cancer patients have turned to this therapy to get relief from all kinds of associated pain.
+Cancer patients who have undergone surgery often experience pain.
+Craniosacral therapy has successfully reduced post-surgery pain.
+Results are difficult to quantify, however many cancer patients have used this therapy to reduce associated pain.

-Relief of pain helps to make movement easier and craniosacral therapy may provide patients with greater mobility as a result.
-Another important benefit is relief of stress and anxiety.
-Many patients say that the treatment helps them relax and minimizes the negative feelings that are common with cancer.
-Together all of these benefits have the overall advantage of giving mesothelioma patients a greater quality of life while fighting cancer.
+By reducing pain, craniosacral therapy may provide patients with greater mobility.
+Another important benefit is reduction of stress and anxiety.
+Many patients claim treatment helps them relax and minimizes negative feelings that are common with cancer.
+Together, these benefits have the advantage of giving mesothelioma patients improved quality of life.

-Another benefit of craniosacral therapy is that it may provide a good alternative to massage therapy.
-Massage has many benefits, but some patients are too sensitive to be able to withstand the physical manipulations.
-Especially for advanced mesothelioma patients, the touch provided by massage may cause more pain in areas where there are metastatic tumors.
-Craniosacral therapy is conducted with a very light touch and more sensitive patients are better able to tolerate it.
+Craniosacral therapy also provides an alternative to massage therapy.
+Massage has many benefits.
+However, some cancer patients may be too sensitive to withstand the physical manipulations.
+This is particularly true for patients with advanced mesothelioma since they may have severe pain in areas with metastatic tumors.
+Craniosacral therapy is conducted with a very light touch, allowing more sensitive patients to tolerate it.